bibo7086/specs/content/systems/filecoin_blockchain/chainsync/_index.md

 Chain synchronisation is generally needed in the following cases:

 1. when a node first joins the network and needs to get to the current state before validating or extending the chain.
-2. when a node has fell out of sync, e.g., due to a brief disconnection.
+2. when a node has fallen out of sync, e.g., due to a brief disconnection.
 3. during normal operation in order to keep up with the latest messages and blocks.

 There are three main protocols used to achieve synchronisation for these three cases.